 - If you think that there have been any issues that may have affected your performance, tell the invigilator straightaway.

 - If you want to make a complaint about your test day, you need to do this within one week of the test date.

 - Your invigilator will have a Test Day Incident Form.
 Please fill this in if you want to raise an issue or make a complaint.

 - Results can be checked online, on the 13th day after the test at 10:00 a.m.
 To check the results online you need to enter your name, your candidate and ID numbers at https://ielts.britishcouncil.org/Results

 - You can collect your TRF in person at the Hammersmith & Fulham College Learner Information Service office on the same day only between 9:30 and 10:30 am.

 - On the same day at 10:30 am all uncollected Test Report Forms will be posted by 1st class Royal Mail.
 Please note that your address will be printed on the envelope exactly as you entered it when you registered for the test online.
 1st Class Royal Mail is not a trackable service.
-Provided the postal address is correct, first class post will be delivered the next working day.
-However, please allow a week for UK post and one month for international post before contacting us in case you did not receive your Test Report Form.
+Provided the postal address is correct, delivery will be made the next working day by first class post.
+However, please allow a week for UK post and one month for international deliveries before contacting us in case you did not receive your Test Report Form.

 - Please click here to read about how the IELTS results are calculated.